microsoft/FASTER/README.md

 # Getting Started

-Visit [our website](http://aka.ms/FASTER) for more details and papers.
-FASTER C# binaries are now available as a NuGet package at https://www.nuget.org/packages/FASTER/.
+Visit [our website](http://aka.ms/FASTER) for technical details and papers. **NEW**: A detailed guide to getting started with FASTER C# is available at [this link](https://github.com/Microsoft/FASTER/blob/master/cs/README.md).
+FASTER C# binaries are also available via [NuGet](https://www.nuget.org/packages/FASTER/).

 # Build and Test